-The ancient Jewish village reached its peak in the Byzantine periods (4th-6th C AD) as most of the other villages in the Holy Land.
-The grand synagogue was built in the 5th C, as established by the excavations.
+The ancient Jewish village reached its peak in the Byzantine periods (4th-6th century AD) as most of the other villages in the Holy Land.
+The grand synagogue was built in the 5th century, as established by the excavations.
 The quality of the structure shows that the village could afford such expenses due to its commercial success.

-The Jewish villages in the Golan were demolished in the 7th C AD after the Arab conquest.
+The Jewish villages in the Golan were demolished in the 7th century AD after the Arab conquest.

 The site was discovered in 1885 by the explorer Laurence Oliphant (see references).
 He identified the site as a 1st-2nd Century Synagogue, and regarded it as one of his major discoveries in the Holy Land.
 It was later excavated in 1905 by Kohl and Watzinger, who also excavated Capernaum.

 Before the 6 day war (1967) the area below the site was one of the sections where the Syrians attempted to divert the sources of water from the Sea of Galilee, but the Israeli air force blew up the heavy equipment used for this plan (1966).
 Since the war the Golan heights are within Israeli territory, and a Kibbutz (Natur) was established 1 KM east to the site.

 In recent years the site is undergoing reconstruction of the Synagogue.
 The small area of the synagogue is currently (Sep 2007) fenced off, and will soon be opened to the public.
 The site was recently renamed “Kshatot Rehavam” and “Ein Hakshatot”.